 Getting the Dowel Roller kite up there to begin with was a bit of a job.
-After 2 or 3 short flights down low, I resorted to jogging up and back along the fence line, towing the Roller up to 80 feet or so.
+After two or three short flights down low, I resorted to jogging up and back along the fence line, towing the roller up to 80 feet or so.

 This worked, and I had fun for a while, hovering the kite just centimeters from the grass with more than 30 meters (100 feet) of line out.

 Finally I walked the kite to the far side of the reserve and jogged back, letting line slip through my fingers but holding just enough tension to climb the kite.
-By the time I ran out of room, the Roller was around 150 feet up and just hanging there with hardly any tension in the line.
+By the time I ran out of room, the roller was about 150 feet up and just hanging there with hardly any tension in the line.

 Even so, this was the start of a series of let-outs and pull-ins as I attempted to climb higher.
-Sometimes there was no option but to take in line when it started laying on the grass!
-90 meters (300 feet) was the most line I could get out, but the Roller was never higher than a 30 degree angle.
+Sometimes there was no option but to take in line when it started lying on the grass!
+Just over 90 meters (300 feet) was the most line I could get out, but the roller was never higher than a 30-degree angle.

 This day was an example of where the kite cannot achieve anywhere near its maximum line angle, even though the wind strength was enough to keep it in the air.

-The Dowel Roller kite proved itself to be a reasonable light-wind kite, although not quite on a par with the MBK Delta or Rokkaku.
+The MBK Dowel Roller kite proved itself to be a reasonable light-wind kite, although not quite on a par with the MBK Dowel Delta or Rokkaku.